 Tuck offers all applicants the opportunity to interview on campus in Hanover.
 Interviews are scheduled online on a first-come, first-served basis and must be completed by the published deadline for the round for which you are applying.
 See Visit and Interview at Tuck to schedule an on-campus interview.
 Please note that all applicant-initiated interviews are conducted on campus only.

 If you have not been able to come to Hanover for an on-campus interview by the published deadline, the admissions committee may invite you to interview.
 Such invitations are made only after an initial review of a candidate’s application.
 Unfortunately, we cannot invite all applicants to interview; therefore, we underscore the importance of taking advantage of applicant-initiated on-campus interviews.
 Committee-initiated interviews will be conducted on campus, off campus, or by telephone/video call.

 You will be required to scan and upload a copy of the academic transcript (not diplomas) issued by the institution(s) from which you obtained your undergraduate (bachelor’s or first) degree and any advanced/graduate degrees.
 If your transcript is not in English, you must scan and upload a copy of it that has been translated into English.
 Transcripts and translated transcripts should include the following kinds of information: course names, course numbers, dates, grades (including incompletes, failed courses, and withdrawals), and grade modes (pass/fail).
 If you attended institutions other than those from which your degrees were granted, you will be required to scan and upload your academic transcripts from these institutions (transfer coursework, domestic or study-abroad programs, post-graduate non-degree coursework, etc.).
-If you have more than three undergraduate transcripts or three graduate transcripts to upload, please combine them by uploading a file that contains more than one transcript.

 When scanning and uploading your academic transcripts, please keep in mind the following: